elunna/nerfhack-changelog/README.md

 | shield        | n/a        | ->  | Basic      |

 * Cave dwellers cannot have skills in edged or pointy weapons unrestricted.
 Note that they can still receive these weapons as altar gifts.
 The exception is unicorn horns, which the cave dwellers can reach skilled in.
-* Cavemen get Keolewa as their first sacrifice gift.
+* Cavemen get Skullcrusher as their first sacrifice gift.

 ### HEALER
 * Added L's Wounds patch: healers can see damage on monsters